teledatics/teledatics_docs/docs/hardware.md

 ![](images/nrc7292.png)

-The **TD-XPAH** is design around the [Newracom nrc7292](https://newracom.com/products/nrc7292) chip.
+The **TD-XPAH** is designed around the [Newracom nrc7292](https://newracom.com/products/nrc7292) chip.
 This chip contains two embedded ARM Cortex-m series micro-controllers as well as peripheral connection buses and I/O pins.
 The nrc7292 contains a full implementation of the IEEE 802.11ah specifications and supports the various frequencies for 802.11ah in different world regions and countries.

 The **TD-XPAH** is currently limited to the 902 - 928 MHz frequency band and supports 802.11ah in the United States, Canada, Australia, New Zealand, Japan and South Korea.